apache/kyuubi/docs/deployment/high_availability_guide.md

 ![](../imgs/ha.png)

-With Hive JDBC Driver, a client can specify service discovery mode in JDBC connection string, i.e. `serviceDiscoveryMode=zooKeeper;` and set `zooKeeperNameSpace=kyuubiserver;`, then it can randomly pick one of the Kyuubi service uris from the specified ZooKeeper address in the `/kyuubiserver` path.
+With Hive JDBC Driver, a client can specify service discovery mode in JDBC connection string, i.e. `serviceDiscoveryMode=zooKeeper;` and set `zooKeeperNamespace=kyuubi;`, then it can randomly pick one of the Kyuubi service uris from the specified ZooKeeper address in the `/kyuubi` path.

 When we set `kyuubi.ha.enabled` to `true`, load balance mode is activated by default.
 Please make sure that you specify the correct ZooKeeper address via `kyuubi.ha.zookeeper.quorum` and `kyuubi.ha.zookeeper.client.port`.